 The newest additions to McGill Robotics’ lineup, Gooney-3 and Martlet-1 are fixed wing autonomous aircrafts designed to compete in the Association for Unmanned Vehicle Systems International (AUVSI) Seafarer’s Student Unmanned Aerial Systems (SUAS) competition.
-It is capable of completing its entire mission without the intervention of any human operator, showcasing the potential uses of drones for aerial reconnaissance, package delivery, geographic mapping, as well as search and rescue.
+They are capable of completing their entire missions without the intervention of any human operator, showcasing the potential uses of drones for aerial reconnaissance, package delivery, geographic mapping, as well as search and rescue.

 As Martlet-1 is the team’s first entry for the competition, the team focused on developing a solid software foundation and has mostly opted for off-the-shelf components to accelerate development.
 Its design is focused on the reliable execution of the core tasks, and the respect of rules, time constraints, and safety considerations of the AUVSI Seafarer’s SUAS Competition.
 Martlet-1 is fully autonomous and is capable of completing select competition tasks.

 AUVSI Seafarer’s SUAS competition has been held yearly at Naval Outlying Field Webster in Maryland since 2002.
 The competition is meant to encourage students’ participation in the design and development of Unmanned Aerial Systems (UAS) and increase general interest in UAS technologies and careers.
 The competition asks participating teams to work on a design which can navigate autonomously, use onboard sensors to identify various forms of targets, and execute a specific set of tasks.
 AUVSI SUAS also places significant emphasis towards reporting properly on the design and maintaining operational excellence throughout the competition.